graycenw/academic-kickstart/content/post/Lampreys-Everywhere-a-Synopsis-and-Commentary-on-1987-Cinema-Classic-The-Lost-Boys/index.md

 >
 > WRITERS: …Yes?
 She also wants to spend some time with Michael’s glorious jawline, which we’ve written into the script even though we haven’t cast the role yet, so that’s a nice little bonus incentive.
 >
 > SE: (Pounding his fist on the table) That’s not enough, damn it!
-No woman’s personal stakes count unless there’s a dumb, useless child for her to take care of!
+Her personal stakes count unless there’s a dumb, useless child for her to take care of!
 Write one in!
 Damn it!
 >
 > W: Ugh.
 Any specific details about this child character?
 Biblical name requests or whatever?
 >